rajatsaluja/RotaryClubofIndoreMeghdoot/README.md

 # RotaryClubofIndoreMeghdoot

 Website codebase for non a profit organization Rotary Club.
-Built using front end stack with backend in C#/ASP.Net and database hosting using azure cloud.
+Built using front end stack with backend in C#/ASP.Net and database hosting at azure cloud.